-For decades, Minnesota state agencies have conducted Minnesota residential fuelwood use surveys to learn how much wood is burned, where it is burned, and why.
-The latest surveys indicate residential wood burning has increased as more wood was burned for home heating and in residential backyard fire pits.
+Since 1960, Minnesota state agencies have conducted Minnesota residential fuelwood use surveys to learn how much wood is burned, where it is burned, and why.
+The latest surveys have indicated residential wood burning has been increasing over time as a result of more burning for heat and recreation.

 Why people burn

-While the majority of wood burned is for home heating, backyard recreational wood burning, such as in fire rings, fire pits and chimeneas, accounted for 42 percent of the metropolitan cords of wood burned and 27 percent of the cords of wood burned by households statewide.
+While the majority of wood burned is for home heating, the most common reason households burn wood is for recreation, such as in fire rings, fire pits and chimeneas.

 Air pollution estimates from residential wood burning

 MPCA uses these survey results to estimate the air pollutant emissions from residential wood burning.
-The increase in wood burning is a concern because residential wood burning is a sizable contributor to Minnesota’s fine particle emissions.
+The increase in wood burning is a concern because residential wood burning accounted for 55% of Minnesota’s direct fine particle emissions in the most recent emissions inventory (2014).
 While many other air pollution sources are going down, MPCA’s estimated residential wood smoke pollution has increased.